truffle-box/polygon-box/README.md

 If you would like to migrate previously migrated contracts on the same network, you can run `truffle migrate --config truffle-config.matic.js --network= (mit | mim | mt | mm)` and add the `--reset` flag.

+### Paying for Migrations

 To pay for your deployments, you will need to connect a wallet to at least one of the networks above.
 For testing, this means you will want to connect a wallet to the `mit` or `mt` networks.
-We recommend using MetaMask for this purpose.
+We recommend using [MetaMask](https://metamask.io/).

 Documentation for how to set up MetaMask custom networks with Matic's testnet and mainnet can be found [here](https://docs.matic.network/docs/develop/metamask/config-matic).
 To set up a custom network for Infura's testnet and mainnet networks, follow the same steps but point the network to Infura's RPC endpoints (`"https://polygon-mainnet.infura.io/v3/" + infuraProjectId` and `"https://polygon-mumbai.infura.io/v3/" + infuraProjectId`).
 The `chainId` values are the same as those on the Matic networks.

+To get testnet ETH to use, visit a faucet like https://goerli-faucet.slock.it/.

 ### Testing